-The City of Vandalia’s Division of Fire’s Mission is to provide superior fire/EMS services to 15,000 residents of a 12.5 square mile city at the top of Montgomery County.
+The City of Vandalia's Division of Fire's Mission is to provide superior fire/Emergency Medical Services (EMS) services to 15,000 residents of a 12.5 square mile city at the top of Montgomery County.
 The Division of Fire provides this superior level of service from three strategically located fire stations.

-The Division of Fire’s administrative team consists of the Fire Chief, a full-time Office Manager, an Assistant Fire Chief, and a command staff of three (3) full-time Captains (Shift Commanders), and one (1) part-time Captain.
-Take a few minutes to get to know our administrative staff, their bios are provided below:
+The Division of Fire's administrative team consists of the Fire Chief, a full-time Office Manager, an Assistant Fire Chief, and command staff of three full-time Captains (Shift Commanders), and one part-time Captain.

-As in any professional sport the Division of Fire believes you “play as you practice”, therefore “practice” (or training) is essential to the success of the Mission.
-The Division of Fire’s, Fire Training & Special Operations Group is charged with developing and delivering nearly 500 hours of training each year.
-Employees are exposed to three (3) hours (on average) of some type of fire, EMS, or Special Operations training every week.
+As in any professional sport, the Division of Fire believes you "play as you practice", therefore "practice" (or training) is essential to the success of the Mission.
+The Division of Fire's, Fire Training and Special Operations Group is charged with developing and delivering nearly 500 hours of training each year.
+Employees are exposed to three hours (on average) of some type of fire, EMS, or Special Operations training every week.

 Special Operations are the tactics used to solve specific or technical rescues or hazards.
 The Special Operations Group (SOG) is responsible for developing the Division of Fire's rescue cache and for training our personnel in these specialized techniques.